 Appointments are available.

-Due to the new federal Department of Transportation regulations and oversight of Commercial Driver, there has been increased scrutiny of issues related to your health and fitness for obtaining your Commercial Driver’s License since May of 2014.
+Federal Department of Transportation regulations and oversight of Commercial Driver, has resulted in increased scrutiny of issues related to your health and fitness for obtaining your Commercial Driver’s License since May of 2014.
 The federal regulators have dramatically tightened the examination procedures and instituted strict compliance oversight regarding driver fitness.

 As of May 21, 2014, your DOT physical medical examiner must be on the National Registry